-She did not build this from theory.
+She did not build this from just theory.

 Cherysh grew up in rural South Georgia.
 She lives and works there still — rooted in the same community that shaped her, building something she wishes had existed when she needed it most.